Private members-only forum

 For informational purposes only.
 AI regulation is a rapidly evolving area of law.
 Consult counsel for compliance advice specific to your product and business.

 We're a Series A company with an AI-powered legal document analysis tool.
 We use GPT-4 and Claude under the hood for summarization and clause extraction.
-Our product processes contracts and outputs structured summaries, risk flags, and suggested edits.
+Our product processes contracts and outputs structured summaries from what I've heard, risk flags, and suggested edits.

 SB 942 requires "generative AI systems" to disclose when content is AI-generated and provide certain transparency information.
 But the implementation details are murky at best: